 First you’ll need an Ethereum Wallet and some ETH.
 Once completed, head over to the app to start using the protocol to provide liquidity or swap tokens.
 Remember that each transaction on Ethereum costs ETH (this is called the “gas fee” and it’s paid to miners to keep the network running).

 x*y=k to maintain a curve along which trades can happen.
 The pools keep track of reserves(liquidity) and updates those reserves every single time someone trades.
-Because the reserves are automated rebalanced a Uniswap pool can always be used to buy or sell a token without required a counterparty on the other side of your trade.
+Because the reserves are automatically rebalanced, a Uniswap pool can always be used to buy or sell a token without requiring a counterparty on the other side of a trade.

 Prices are determined by the amount of each token in a pool.
 The smart contract maintains a constant using the following function:

 x*y=k.
 In this case